AntQua/airbnb-investment-tool-lisbon/README.md

-# Lisbon Airbnb Price Estimator
+# Airbnb Investment Tool

-🧠 **Streamlit App for Predicting Airbnb Daily Prices in Lisbon**
+🧠 **Streamlit App for Predicting Airbnb Daily Prices and investment risk in Lisbon**

 This project is a simple yet practical application designed to simulate the daily rental price of an Airbnb property located in Lisbon.
 It was developed as part of the postgraduate program in **Data Science for Business Strategy (NOVA FCT)**.